alttch/tpm-km/README.md

 Everything else can be configured inside scripts code :)

-Note: after all changes in /usr/local/etc/tpm_km you must rebuild initial ramdisk.
+Note: after any change in /usr/local/etc/tpm_km you must rebuild initial ramdisk.

 ### Does it works with TPM1.2?